 Despite not producing enough honey for human consumption, these honey-producing wasps are still good for some things.

-For one, these wasps are still useful in pollinations, although not as efficiently as bees.
-They are not as hairy as bees, so that pollen does not stick to their bodies like what happens in the case of bees.
+For one, these wasps are still useful in pollination, although not as efficiently as bees.
+They are not as hairy as bees, so pollen does not stick to their bodies like what happens in the case of bees.

-Secondly, the Mexican wasps feed on insects and pests, which causes damage to our other crops and plants.
+These wasps feed on insects and pests, which cause damage to our other crops and plants.
 They eat caterpillars, flies, beetles, spiders, and grasshoppers, commonly found on fields and plantations.

 These wasps are also a source of food for some people.

-So, all in all, we should not treat those lovely animals as enemies but see them with all the value they bring to our nature.
+Wasps may have other benefits to humankind that we or science have not discovered yet.
+All in all, we should not treat those lovely animals as enemies but see them with all the value they bring to our nature.